 Here at Visit Fylde Coast we love the fleet of Illuminated Heritage Trams.
 We know you do too!

 These favourites come out at night, usually during Illuminations season.
 You might be lucky enough to catch a glimpse of them at other times of the year too!

 Festooned from one end to the other with thousands of lights, they’re a tradition in this seaside town.
 You can also ride them during the popular Illuminations tours.

 - There’s much more information about all of the Illuminated Trams here.

 The Blackpool to Fleetwood Tramway

 The tramline stretches right along the Fylde Coast, mostly hugging the coastline.

 At South Shore it terminates at Squires Gate at the big tramshed near to the seafront.
-The line runs the whole way along the seafront at Blackpool and through Bispham, along the coast to Anchorsholme.

 There it parts from the seafront to go through the centre of Cleveleys.
 It continues inland to briefly meet the seafront again at Fleetwood near to the North Euston Hotel and RNLI station at the Esplanade.